Kiprotich78/class_attendance_server/readme.md

 The server will start running on the specified port, and you should see a message in the console indicating that the server has started successfully.

+## API Documentation

+For detailed information about the API endpoints and how to use them, please refer to the [API Documentation](apiDocumentation.md).